 CHANDLER, Ariz. – The City of Chandler was recognized as one of the top ten Digital Cities Survey award recipients by the Center for Digital Government (CDG).
 The annual survey recognizes cities using technology to tackle social challenges, enhance services, strengthen cybersecurity and more.
-Chandler tied for sixth place in the category for cities with a population of 250,000-499,999.
-Chandler’s population was estimated at 283,993 as of Nov.
-1, 2022.
+Chandler placed sixth nationally in the category for cities with a population of 250,000-499,999.
+Chandler’s population was estimated at 287,024 as of Nov.
+1, 2023.

-“It is such an honor for Chandler, the Community of Innovation, to be recognized again for the City's efforts to advance its digital environment,” said City of Chandler Mayor Kevin Hartke.
-“Our staff works tirelessly to improve, enhance or streamline processes that directly benefit community members.
-This year's award is especially meaningful, as it also recognizes staff who responded to adversity by quickly pivoting to ensure the community could still access library materials during the months of rehabilitation to the Sunset Library.”
+“It is an honor for Chandler, the Community of Innovation, to be recognized again for our efforts to advance digital services,” said City of Chandler Mayor Kevin Hartke.
+“Our staff works tirelessly to enhance technology and processes that benefit residents and businesses.”

 Public Information Officer